WebAssembly/binaryen/README.md

      stringref operations, before any default optimization passes.
 Those stringref operations can then be optimized (e.g., a concat of constants turns into a concatenated constant).
 When we are about to finish running default optimizations, we lower stringref back into string builtins.
+(Note: reference types and GC must also be enabled, as imported string operations depend on GC arrays.)

 As a result, you might notice that round-trip conversions (wasm => Binaryen IR => wasm) change code a little in some corner cases.